What is a Business Term Loan?

 When Should You Use a Term Loan?

-A term loan can be used for almost any business purpose including equipment upgrades, inventory purchase, refinancing other debts, tax or payroll, or simple working capital to help you through the hard times.
+A term loan can be used for almost any business purpose including equipment upgrades, inventory purchase, refinancing other debts, tax or payroll, or simply working capital to help you through the hard times.

 If a term loan is used properly, it can help your business grows beyond your boarders—adding new products, services, locations, or marketing campaigns into your toolbox.